 Molly O'Hearn is Executive Vice President of Operations and co-founder of iovation.
 Molly has held senior executive management roles in marketing, public relations, corporate development and business operations.
 She’s worked with B2B and B2C companies where she’s developed and executed strategic business plans that significantly grew revenue and controlled operational expenses.
 Molly has overall responsibility for client management and human resources at iovation.
 Molly holds a B.S. from Oregon State University and a MBA in management from the University of Oregon.

-Mr. Putnam currently serves as Manager for Planning, Scheduling, and Line Dispatch at Portland General Electric in Bend, Oregon.
-Previously, he was Director of Field Engineering for the West Division of PacifiCorp with focus on Pacific Power work.
+Mr. Putnam currently serves as Manager for Planning, Scheduling, and Line Dispatch at Portland General Electric in Portland, Oregon.
+Previously, he was Director of Field Engineering for Pacific Power.
 He has experience in safety, electric system performance, improvement of company standards and operating policies, budget, and delivery of excellent customer service to operations and other field organizations.

 Putnam holds a Bachelor’s of Science degree in Electrical Engineering from the University of Idaho.